Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.

 ![Scenario Image](./ReadmeFiles/topology.png)

 ## Prerequisites

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
 * An **Azure AD** tenant.
 For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
 * A user account in your **Azure AD** tenant.
+* [Microsoft SQL Server](https://www.microsoft.com/sql-server/sql-server-downloads).
+[Express](https://learn.microsoft.com/sql/sql-server/editions-and-components-of-sql-server-2022?view=sql-server-ver16#sql-server-editions) version will will be adequate.

 >This sample will not work with a **personal Microsoft account**.
 If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.
-* [Microsoft SQL Server](https://www.microsoft.com/sql-server/sql-server-downloads).
-[Express](https://learn.microsoft.com/sql/sql-server/editions-and-components-of-sql-server-2022?view=sql-server-ver16#sql-server-editions) version will be more than enough.

 ## Setup the sample